Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Microarchitectural Co-Optimization

 \subsection{Early Read-Dependence Release and Dynamic Local Issue}

-To mitigate conservative blocking in dependence management and issue control, we optimize both global read-dependence release and lane-local dynamic issue control.
-First, in the main sequencer, we introduce an early read-dependence release mechanism based on source-operand-read completion.
-Each lane reports the source-operand-read completion status of in-flight instructions, and these reports are aggregated at the global level.
-Once all source operands of a vector instruction have entered the operand queue, the sequencer clears its occupancy in the read-dependence table immediately, rather than waiting until the entire instruction finishes execution.
-This advances the timing of read-dependence release from instruction completion to source-operand-consumption completion, allowing successor write instructions to pass dependence checks earlier.
+To mitigate conservative blocking in dependence management and issue control, Ara-Opt first introduces early read-dependence release in the scoreboard and hazard manager of the main sequencer.
+After each lane's operand requester completes the source-operand reads of an in-flight instruction, it returns a read-done status, which is globally aggregated by the read-done aggregator in the completion/response controller.
+Once the system confirms that all source operands of the instruction have entered the corresponding lane operand queues, the sequencer clears its read occupancy in the read list, instead of waiting for the entire instruction to complete.
+This mechanism only releases the reader occupancy required for WAR checks early, while the write list used for RAW/WAW dependences remains occupied until the producer instruction completes.
+Therefore, it preserves true data-dependence ordering while moving read-dependence release from instruction completion to source-operand consumption, allowing successor write instructions to pass hazard checks earlier and reducing false blocking.

-On top of this mechanism, we further introduce dynamic local issue control in the lane-level sequencer.
-For operand requests that remain valid but have already satisfied the handshake conditions with downstream modules and can be consumed in the current cycle, the control logic no longer treats them as hard-blocking sources.
-Accordingly, lane-local issue decisions are extended from static occupancy checks to a joint evaluation of occupancy status and current-cycle releasability, so that occupancy that can be eliminated in the current cycle does not linger unnecessarily.
-Together, these two changes advance the release of global read-related occupancy and reduce the residence time of local blocking within each lane, thereby improving the entry timing of successor instructions.
+Ara-Opt also introduces dynamic release-aware local issue control in the lane sequencer.
+For an operand request that remains valid but whose downstream module is ready and can consume it in the current cycle, the control logic no longer treats it as a hard blocking source.
+Accordingly, the lane-local issue condition is extended from a purely static occupancy check to a joint check of occupancy status and current-cycle releasability, so that operand-requester occupancy that can be released in the current cycle does not linger unnecessarily.
+Global early read-dependence release and local dynamic issue control reduce cross-instruction false-dependence stalls and lane-local blocking, respectively, allowing successor instructions to enter execution closer to the earliest semantically safe point.